-The following number of abstracts were accepted: 122 orals, 294 posters, 18 plenaries and 29 symposia, in total 463 abstracts.
+In total the following number of abstracts were accepted: 122 orals, 294 posters, 18 plenaries and 29 symposia.

 Abstract supplement

 To view abstract supplement - click here.
 The abstracts of the STI & HIV World Congress 2021 are published in the journal "Sexual Transmitted Infections", published by BMJ, London, United Kingdom.